 Daniel earned his law degree from Loyola University of New Orleans College of Law in 2018, where he was a member of the Loyola Moot Court program.
 He placed second in Loyola’s Intramural Moot Court Competition.
 He later joined Loyola’s Constitutional Criminal Procedure Team that competed in the University of San Diego School of Law National Criminal Procedure Tournament, placing second.

-Before joining TWPD, Daniel clerked for Judge Piper D. Griffin at Orleans Parish Civil District Court, and later for Judge Dana M. Douglas at the United States District Court for Eastern District of Louisiana.
+Before joining TWPD, Daniel clerked for Judge Piper D. Griffin at Orleans Parish Civil District Court, and later for Judge Dana M. Douglas at the United States District Court for the Eastern District of Louisiana.